Araaha/araaha.github.io/content/blog/zsh-perf.md

 date = "2024-08-06"
 +++

-This blog post is for those who want to improve their ZSH startup time.
+This blog post is for those looking to improve their ZSH startup time.
 With a clean `.zshrc`, ZSH is quite fast.
 But once you start adding various things to it, it can slow down dramatically.

-TLDR: Organize your `.zshrc` well and use [zsh-defer](https://github.com/romkatv/zsh-defer).
+TLDR: Organize your `.zshrc` effectively and use [zsh-defer](https://github.com/romkatv/zsh-defer).

 # Performance Analysis

-While you could use everything from `zprof` to `hyperfine` and `time`, the most comprehensive way is likely via [zsh-bench](https://github.com/romkatv/zsh-bench).
+While you could use everything from `zprof` to `hyperfine` and `time`, the most comprehensive way is with [zsh-bench](https://github.com/romkatv/zsh-bench).
 Just run
 ```sh
 git clone https://github.com/romkatv/zsh-bench ~/zsh-bench && cd zsh-bench
 ```
 in your terminal.
-Running the `zsh-bench` script prints the following for me:
+Running the `zsh-bench` script outputs this:
 ```sh
 ==> benchmarking login shell of user araaha ...
 creates_tty=1